 Limit your screen time

-Staring at a computer screen for too long can make your eyes tired and itchy, and can cause chronic headaches.
+for too long can make your eyes tired and itchy, and can cause chronic headaches.
 To give your eyes a break, follow the 20-20-20 rule: after 20 minutes of screen time, focus on something at least 20 feet away for 20 seconds.

 Use eye protection

 Always wear safety glasses if you are using power tools or any time your eyes might be exposed to flying particles.
-Eye injuries are painful in the short term but in the long time can cause serious vision problems.
+Eye injuries are painful in the short term but in a long time can cause serious vision problems.

 Always wear your sunglasses